-First and foremost, please draw on expert medical advice from the CDC and from your state and county's public health agencies.
+First and foremost, please draw on expert medical advice from the CDC and from your state and local public health agencies.
 Know what's going on in your community.
 The CDC has a listing of all State Health Departments, which is a quick and easy resource to help you find information for your community.

 Notice regarding virtual events:

-Members should only be promoting virtual events to replace pre-planned road or trail races forced to cancel during the months of April-May (an perhaps into June).
 If converting a pre-planned event to a virtual offering, RRCA recommends updating your event waiver if you move to a virtual run

 and utilize an updated sign-up for capturing virtual run data/results.
 If you host a virtual run, we recommend that your organization maintain insurance to cover your organization in the event of a claim of liability.
 Information about insuring virtual events, including fees, can be found under each membership category.